Zoo Tycoon (2001 video game): Gameplay

 The goal of Zoo Tycoon is to create a thriving zoo by building exhibits to accommodate animals and keeping the guests and animals happy.
 Exhibit-building is one of the primary goals of Zoo Tycoon.
-To keep the guests and animals happy, exhibits should be suitable to the animal; for example, a lion is best suited to a savannah environment.
-Choices in terrain, foliage, rocks, shelters, fences, toys and the presence of zookeepers all contribute to the suitability of an exhibit and the happiness of the animal.
+To keep the guests and animals happy, exhibits should be suitable to the animal.
+For example, a lion is best suited to a savanna environment.
+Choices in rocks, terrain, foliage, shelters, fences, toys and the presence of zookeepers all contribute to the suitability of an exhibit and the happiness of the animal.
 Guest happiness is dependent on animal choice, animal happiness, buildings, and scenery.
-Buildings include attractions, bathrooms, restaurants and food stands, gift shops, animal houses, such as insect houses, primate houses, reptile houses, nocturnal houses and aviaries, plant houses, petting zoos, and entertainment buildings such as movie theaters.
+Buildings include attractions, bathrooms, restaurants and food stands, gift shops, animal houses, such as insect houses, primate houses, reptile houses, nocturnal houses and aviaries, plant houses, petting zoos, and entertainment buildings like movie theaters.
 Scenery involves aesthetics that raise guest happiness slightly, such as topiary art, light posts, and benches.
 Keeping both animal and guest happiness high allows the player to gain monetary awards and maintain a steady income.
-To help manage the expanding zoo, players can employ maintenance workers, zookeepers and tour guides.
+To help manage the expanding zoo, the player can employ maintenance workers, zookeepers and tour guides.
 If the animals escape from their enclosures, they can attack and possibly kill guests and employees.
 Each of the animals have a predefined set of other species they can attack.
 If both incompatible animal species are placed in the same exhibit, the attacker will immediately run towards and attack the victim, a cloud of dust will appear shortly, and the animal will get killed.
 This behavior is not limited to carnivores, as some large herbivores are also able to kill other animals.
 Baby animals, with an exception for some dinosaurs, will normally not attack other animals.
 Fences decay over time, so the player will have to replace them to prevent animals from escaping.
-If the player has poor zoo maintenance and receiving too complaints about unhappy animals, they must fix their habitats or they will not adopt any more of them.
+If the player has poor zoo maintenance and receives too many complaints about unhappy animals, they must fix their habitats or they will not adopt any more of them.

 There are three modes in Zoo Tycoon: Tutorial, Scenario, and Freeform.
 Tutorial teaches the player how to build exhibits and keep guests happy.
-Scenario mode has the player complete a series of objectives under restrictions.
+Scenario mode tasks the player with completing a series of objectives under restrictions.
 These objectives may include achieving a certain guest and animal happiness, achieving a certain exhibit suitability, displaying a certain number of animals, or breeding a certain animal.
 Freeform allows the player to choose the amount of money and the map with which they start.
 They are presented with an open lot and a limited selection of animals, buildings, and scenery available for purchase.
 As the game progresses, more animals and items become playable.
 Additional animals and items may be researched, where money is invested to make them playable.